 Iteration 3: Paint the house and add decorations, including the dog's name above the door.

-The third iteration phase can begin because you know that the shape of the doghouse is good (Iteration 1 feedback) and the walls and roof are acceptable (Iteration 2 feedback).
+The third iteration can begin because you know that the shape of the doghouse is good (Iteration 1 feedback), and the walls and roof are acceptable (Iteration 2 feedback).
 Now you are ready to varnish and paint the wood, treat the roof, add the dog's name, and even a toy bone above the door!

 The beauty of the iterative approach is that you learn from each iteration and take that learning to the next.
-This ability to absorb learning means that you can adapt to misunderstandings, change of context, or new knowledge in a productive way.
+This ability to absorb learning means that you can adapt to misunderstandings, changes of context, or new knowledge in a productive way.

-The Birth of Agile Software Development
+Learn More on The Birth of Agile Software Development